 Tuomas Turriago is a founding member and conductor of Tampereen Kamarioopperayhdistys (Tampere Chamber Opera Association).
 Lately, he has worked as a conductor more and more frequently and during 2009–2018 has been featured as a conductor of, among others, Vaasa City Orchestra, Seinäjoki City Orchestra, St. Michel Strings, TampereRaw, Tampere Chamber, Tampere Philharmonic Brass, Massive Brass Attack from Portugal, and Pyynikki Sinfonia, which comprises students of Tampere Music Academy.
 He has taken part in Atso Almila and Jorma Panula's conducting master classes.

-Tuomas Turriago's compositional oeuvre consists of 38 works to date, which include, eg Prinsessa Papupata (2013–2015), a fairy-tale opera, on a libretto written by Susanna Haavisto; Claro de Luna (2016), a chamber opera for contra tenor, flute, viola and piano, on a libretto by Maritza Nuñez (part of the chamber opera trilogy Daniel Filippo); two piano sonatas (Uusinta Kustannus Oy); sonatas for tuba and piano, for trumpet and piano, and for French horn and piano (Fennica Gehrman Oy); and Bugles of Light (2012) for a brass ensemble and percussion.
-His newest major work, commissioned by TampereRaw, is Concerto for Chamber Ensemble (2017), first performed by TampereRaw in 2018 in a season concert of the Tampere Philharmonic orchestra.
+Tuomas Turriago's compositional oeuvre consists of 38 works to date, which include, eg Prinsessa Papupata (2013–2015), a fairy-tale opera, on a libretto written by Susanna Haavisto; Claro de Luna (2016), a chamber opera for contra tenor, flute, viola and piano, on a libretto by Maritza Nuñez (part of the chamber opera trilogy Daniel Filippo); two piano sonatas (Uusinta Kustannus Oy); sonatas for tuba and piano, trumpet and piano, french horn and piano, alto saxophone and piano and flute and piano (Fennica Gehrman Oy); and Bugles of Light (2012) for brass ensemble and percussion.
+His newest major work,commissioned by TampereRaw, is Concerto for Chamber Ensemble (2017), first performed by TampereRaw in 2018 in a season concert of the Tampere Philharmonic orchestra.
 In the semi-finals of the 2017 Tampere Piano Competition, Tuomas Turriago's Jitters (2017) was featured as a compulsory competition piece.
 The premiere of his second string quartet was at Hetta Music Festival in 2009, performed by Tempera Quartet.
 St. Michel Strings performed the premiere of Towards Lydian Light, a symphony for strings, conducted by the composer himself in 2010.
 Tuomas has agreed on extensive collaboration with Fennica Gehrman, which will lead to the publishing of several pieces in the following years.
 Turriago has been a member of the Society of Finnish Composers since autumn 2010.

 During the summer 2007, Turriago completed his arrangement of Rachmaninoff's Symphony No. 2 for solo piano, which Tuomas has performed, among other events, at Mänttä Music Festival and Espoo International Piano Festival.